haakonjacobsen/hate-speech-detection/README.md

 # Hate speech detection - By Haakon Jacobsen
+This project is a hate speech detection program developed as the main deliverable in the course TDT4310 - Intelligent Text Analytics and Language Understanding.
+The program demonstrates how to detect hate speech trained on the dataset of [Davidson et. al.](https://github.com/t-davidson/hate-speech-and-offensive-language), and provides four RNN neural networks using both LSTM, GRU and a GloVe embedding layer.
+The program is configured to save the best perforimg model.

 ## Setup
 To run the program you need to follow these steps: